thejerrybao/thejerrybao.github.io/experience.md

 ---

 ##### Reddit
-*Software Engineer*<br />
+*Software Engineer III*<br />
 June 2017 - present<br />
 San Francisco, CA

-Search ML/AI & Infrastructure.

-*Level 3*.
+Making search great!
+Interested in making search great with us?
+Send me a message!

+Team: **Search**
+Tech Stack: **Python, Hive/Hadoop**

 <hr>

 ##### Workday
-*Software Development Engineer*<br />
+*Software Development Engineer II*<br />
 February 2016 - June 2017<br />
 San Francisco, CA

-Team: Search.
 Responsible for delivering search relevance for different applications within Workday.
 For Search, I built and shipped relevance search for reports in Workday, empowering reports to be more intelligent and useful.
 I also wrote scripts to deploy, maintain, and monitor our microservice and platform.
 I served as a Scrum Master for Search, helping our team improve week after week through constant reflection and iteration.
 The team's endeavor at the time was replacing the current search implementation with a more scalable and fault tolerant search microservice and Elasticsearch platform.
 Ownership spanned the entire search stack from development, to deployment and monitoring.

+Team: **Search**
-Tech Stack: **Scala, Java, Ruby, and Elasticsearch**. *Level 2*.
+Tech Stack: **Scala, Java, Ruby, and Elasticsearch**

 <hr>